Carmarthen and Cardigan Railway: Manchester and Milford Railway

-In 1860 the Manchester and Milford Railway received the Royal Assent to build a line from Pencader to Llanidloes, and the following year a branch to Aberystwyth was proposed; these lines were to join the Carmarthen and Cardigan Railway at Pencader.
+In 1860 the Manchester and Milford Railway Act 1860 (23 & 24 Vict. c. clxxv) received royal assent.
+It authorised the building of a line from Pencader to Llanidloes.
+The following year a branch to Aberystwyth was proposed; these lines were to join the Carmarthen and Cardigan Railway at Pencader.
 However the Manchester and Milford Railway was a narrow (standard) gauge line, so through-running at Pencader would not be possible.
-In fact, the M&MR was riven by indecision and lack of money, and it had to seek an amending Act for a time extension, which it achieved in 1865.
+In fact, the M&MR was riven by indecision and lack of money, and it had to seek an amending act of Parliament for a time extension, which it achieved with the Manchester and Milford Railway Act 1865 (28 & 29 Vict. c. cccv).
 By then Parliament considered the broad gauge to be a "general irritant" and the Carmarthen and Cardigan Railway was to be obliged to lay a third rail (to enable narrow gauge trains to run) between Pencader Junction and Carmarthen, and to grant running powers to the M&MR. Failing compliance the M&MR would be entitled to lay the additional rails itself.
 Seeing this as an unfriendly incursion, the C&CR applied for running powers over the M&MR to Aberystwyth, but this was turned down by Parliament.

 The M&MR line from Pencader to Lampeter was opened on 1 January 1866 but the mixed gauge rails had not been laid; accordingly, Davies and Beeston, the M&MR's contractor, were instructed to lay the necessary rails; they received £20,000 of M&MR shares for their trouble.
 While the work was proceeding there was an exchange station called Pencader Junction, a short distance north of Pencader C&CR station.
 The M&MR opened its line from Lampeter to Strata Florida on 1 September 1866, and on to Aberystwyth on 12 August 1867.

 The mixed gauge track between Pencader Junction and Carmarthen was "ready" in August 1866 and M&MR goods trains started running through from 1 November 1866.
 Passenger train operation was delayed because of the difficulty in obtaining Board of Trade approval for passenger operation, which was not received until February 1868.
 In the meantime, southbound mixed (goods and passenger) M&MR trains detached their passenger coaches at Pencader and re-attached them on the northbound journey., In any case, the M&MR passenger trains ceased running south of Pencader in 1872.